JBZoo/CSV-Blueprint/README.md

   available CPU cores.
 - **Thread Pool Size:** You can set a specific number of threads for the pool.
 For example, `--parallel=10` will set the thread pool size to 10.
 It doesn't make much sense to specify more than the number of logical cores in your CPU.
+  Otherwise, it will only slow things down a bit due to the system overhead to handle multithreading.
 - **Disabling Parallelism:** Using `--parallel=1` disables parallel processing, which is the default setting if the option is not specified.
 - **Implementation:** The feature relies on the `ext-parallel` PHP extension, which enables the creation of lightweight